 In this article, we will show you what nutrients are present in kiwis, why kiwi is good for the guinea pig, and possible risks that they can get from eating too much kiwi.
 Additionally, we are also going to give you some interesting facts about kiwi.
 Let’s begin!

 Health Benefits of Guinea Pigs Eating Kiwi

-- Antioxidants – with the antioxidants in the kiwi, such as vitamin A, the guinea pig will be at less risk for early aging that can bring different diseases along the way.
+With the antioxidants in the kiwi such as vitamin A, the guinea pigs will be at less risk for early aging which can also bring different diseases along the way.
 This vitamin basically “hunts down” the free radicals in the body.
 Also, vitamin A keeps the heart, lungs, kidneys, skin, and brain in good health.
 In short, antioxidants are really good for a stable immune system.

 Risks to Consider When Feeding Kiwi to Guinea Pigs

 There is around 34 mg of calcium in 100 g of kiwi fruit.
 This amount of calcium is quite high, and not good for the guinea pig.
 Too much calcium gets accumulated as it deposits in the urinary tract of the guinea pig.
 Then it causes problems like painful urination, blood in the urine, urinary infections, and often bladder or kidney stones.
 This process can even cause a fatal renal failure unless cured in time.